Product Bundling: Tips, Tricks, and Examples (OLD VERSION))

 Retailers can also bundle products that are similar to each other.
 Book retailers often bundle similar books together because they can assume that their customers may be interested in similar reading material.
 These assumptions can become more specific with solid market research.

 In creating product bundles, a final thing to consider is when to offer them.
 While some retailers will show the bundle while the customer is shopping, others may prefer to upsell the customer at checkout instead.
-This route depends on the nature of your products and customers, and it's worth trying out some A/B testing with different customer groups to determine which method appeals to them the most.
+This route depends on the nature of your products and customers, and it's worth trying out some A/B testing and product experimentation with different customer groups to determine which method appeals to them the most.

 Experimentation is a great way to create product bundles in general.
 Try putting your most popular products together, even if they're not necessarily complementary.
 There might be an undiscovered relationship between the two that appeals to customers.